Clerk of Court

 ** Effective March 30, 2020 please contact the Intake Unit at (404) 612-4419 for instructions on submitting documents or pleadings electronically prior to visiting the courthouse in person. **

 The Record Room at Fulton County Juvenile Court utilizes an electronic filing system.
 This allows Record Room staff to receive petitions from the Complaint Office and allows Clerk’s Office staff to access scanned petitions and files through the Juvenile Court Activity Tracking System (JCATS).
 Electronic records also eliminates the need for a single clerk to manually scan these documents, which creates less paper waste and reduces the amount of time needed to prepare case files for the court.

 Due to space constraints, the Records Room was relocated to the first floor of the Judge Romae T. Powell Juvenile Justice Center in 2009.
 The Record Room’s new location has a much larger file space area and is more easily accessible for the public.

-The Order of Business For The Juvenile Court of Fulton County: January - December, 2016 is now available and can be downloaded by clicking the following link.
+The Order of Business For The Juvenile Court of Fulton County: January - December, 2020 is now available and can be downloaded by clicking the link listed below.
 The Order of Business contains information regarding the scheduling of delinquency hearings, dependency hearings, traffic hearings, children in need of services (CHINS) hearings and administrative weeks.
-The document does not contain information regarding the scheduling of specific cases and/or related hearings- visitors should refer to the Court Schedule & Dockets or contact the reception desk (404.612.4402) for this information.
+The document does not contain information regarding the scheduling of specific cases and/or related hearings- visitors should contact the reception desk (404.612.4402) for this information.